Amputee football in Turkey: International

-On 3–8 July 2005, the national team played two friendly matches in London, England to gain experience for the upcoming World Championship.
+The national team played two friendly matches in London, England on 3-8 July 2005 to gain experience for the then-upcoming World Championship.
 Turkey's world-level debut was at the 2005 World Championship in Rio de Janeiro, Brazil on 11–21 August, where they placed fifth.
 For preparations to the next World Championship, the national team held a joint training camp in Ankara with the England team in May 2007, and played two friendly matches.
 The first medal for Turkey came in bronze at the 2007 World Championship hosted by Turkey in Antalya on 11–21 November.
 Three more consecutive bronze medals followed in 2010 Crespo, 2012 Kaliningrad and 2014 Culiacán.
 The silver medal was won at the 2018 Guadalajara.
-Finally, the national team became world champions at the 2022 World Cup in Istanbul defeating the defending-champion Angola by 4–1.
+The national team became world champions at the 2022 World Cup in Istanbul after defeating Angola in the final by 4–1.

-Organized by the TBESF and TFF, Turkey hosted the European-level Amputee Football Championship in Antalya on 1–6 December 2008.
+Organized by the TBESF and TFF, Turkey hosted the European Amputee Football Championship in Antalya on 1–6 December 2008.
 The Turkey team took the silver medal losing to Russia 2–0 in the last match.
 In February 2015, Turkey was among the founding member countries of the European Amputee Football Federation (EAFF).
-The first official issue of the European championship organized by the EAFF took place in 2017 held in Istanbul.
-Turkey won the champion title defeating England 2–1 in the final.
+The first official edition of the European championship organized by the EAFF took place in 2017 held in Istanbul.
+Turkey won the champion title by defeating England 2–1 in the final.
 Turkey won a second European gold medal in Kraków, Poland in 2021 beating Spain 5–0 in the final.